observablehq/framework/docs/javascript/imports.md

 ## npm imports

-An `npm:` specifier, as shown above, denotes that the imported library will be loaded from npm via a CDN rather than from `node_modules`.
+An `npm:` specifier, as shown above, denotes that the imported library will be loaded from npm rather than from `node_modules`.
 You don’t have to install imported libraries beforehand — just import, and the cloud shall provide.
 (This convention is also [used by Deno](https://docs.deno.com/runtime/manual/node/npm_specifiers).)

-Under the hood, `npm:` imports are powered by [jsDelivr’s esm.run](https://www.jsdelivr.com/esm).
+Under the hood, `npm:` imports are powered by [jsDelivr’s esm.run CDN](https://www.jsdelivr.com/esm).
 The import above is thus equivalent to:

 ```js run=false
 import confetti from "https://cdn.jsdelivr.net/npm/canvas-confetti/+esm";